 The Level 4 Travel Advisory—which advises individuals not to travel to the Lombardy and Veneto regions—is particularly concerning.
 In response, a majority of U.S. colleges and universities with a presence in Rome, also closed their programs.
 Similarly, AIFS, the third-party study abroad provider that administers the program for Assumption students studying in Florence, immediately closed that program.
 Assumption students in those programs will return to the United States on Wednesday.

-While the concentration of coronavirus cases remains in the northern region of Italy, College officials were concerned by the rapid and unpredictable changes in Travel Advisory statuses and increases in the number of confirmed cases.
+While the concentration of coronavirus cases remains in the northern region of Italy, Assumption officials were concerned by the rapid and unpredictable changes in Travel Advisory statuses and increases in the number of confirmed cases.

 “Following more than a week of constant review of this situation and the ever-changing information, it was clear that there was only one responsible response,” added President Cesareo.
 “I am thankful students had the opportunity to immerse themselves in the Italian culture for the first half of the semester, and I am confident that their experience, while abbreviated, was one from which they benefited and which also provided lifelong memories.”